fl0werpowers/nekoweb-sitebox-preview/README.md

 - Uncomment line 9 in `index.html`.
 - Place `elements.css` you wish to modify in your project folder.
 - (Optional) Comment lines 49-51 in `bannerInfo.js` to not needlessly fetch stuff from nekoweb.

+## Attribution

+Code is licensed under the MIT license.
+Assets from Nekoweb belong to Nekoweb and are used with permission.